Megabit to Tebibit Converter

 The prefix 'tebi-' (representing 240) was defined by the IEC in 1998 along with other binary prefixes (kibi-, mebi-, gibi-, pebi-, etc.).
 This standardization aimed to eliminate the confusion caused by using SI prefixes (like kilo-, mega-, giga-, tera-) to denote both powers of 1000 (decimal) and powers of 1024 (binary) in computing contexts, which became particularly problematic for larger quantities like terabytes vs. tebibytes.
 The term 'tebibit' specifically refers to the 240 multiple of bits.

-Common Uses for megabits and tebibits
+Common Uses and Applications: megabits vs tebibits

 Explore the typical applications for both Megabit (imperial/US) and Tebibit (imperial/US) to understand their common contexts.